 Imagine the commonsensical knowledge just about physical survival and systemic corruption which has already been lost from this culture.
 People don’t even know what FOOD is, much less how to grow it.
 Our owners would like nothing better than to usher the elderly and their hard-won knowledge out the door as soon as they cease being useful to the machinery.

-Note: here’s what actually happened in ukraine before crimea avoided imminent genocide by choosing to join russia via a clean democratic referendum, straight from the horse’s mouth: http://thoughtcrimeradio.net/2014/08/even-the-cfr-is-having-second-thoughts-on-the-us-coup-in-ukraine/
+Note: here’s what actually happened in ukraine before crimea avoided capture by the empire and imminent genocide by choosing to join russia via a clean democratic referendum, straight from the horse’s mouth: http://thoughtcrimeradio.net/2014/08/even-the-cfr-is-having-second-thoughts-on-the-us-coup-in-ukraine/

 Stop Saying, “Putin Invaded Ukraine and Annexed Crimea”